 Evergreen Content Posts that are as useful and relevant as they are timeless.

-Favicon This is the small graphic, typically your logo or other representation your website that appears in a browser’s address bar, favorites or bookmark lists.
+Favicon This is the small graphic, typically your logo or other representation of your website that appears in a browser’s address bar, favorites, or bookmark lists.

 Feed This is a news feed used for providing users with frequently updated content.
 Content distributors syndicate a web feed, thereby allowing users to subscribe to it in RSS reader or via e-mail.

 Featured Image An image set to represent the blog post or page as a thumbnail in blog archives or on social media likes and shares.